Sir Alan Cobham 1929

 THE GENERAL SCHEME OF THINGS

-On the whole the Municipal Aerodrome Campaign was planned around Cobham arriving at around 11a.m. in the ten-seater DH61 'Giant Moth' G-AAEV, and taking the worthies and notables for a quick tour around the local area in one or two flights; normally a gala lunch followed after which he could spread the gospel, and then make four flights for forty schoolchildren, sponsored by Lord Wakefield.
-He would then conduct joy-rides for the public to raise cash to continue the Campaign.
+On the whole the Municipal Aerodrome Campaign was planned around Cobham arriving at around 11a.m. in the ten-seater DH61 'Giant Moth' G-AAEV, and taking the worthies and notables for a quick tour around the local area in one or two flights; normally a gala lunch followed after which he could spread the gospel, and then make at least four flights for schoolchildren, sponsored by Lord Wakefield.
+He would then conduct joy-rides for the public, usually until dusk, to raise cash to continue the Campaign.

 UNLICENSED PRIVATE AERODROMES